chadidi/go-del-socials/README.md

 This Go tool helps you automatically delete your old social media content.
 Currently supports:
 - Reddit posts and comments deletion
-- Twitter deletion (coming soon)
+- Twitter tweets and replies deletion

 ## Prerequisites

 - Go 1.23.6 or later
 - Reddit account and API credentials (for Reddit deletion)
-- Twitter API credentials (for Twitter deletion - coming soon)
+- Twitter API credentials (for Twitter deletion)

 ## Setup